ariebovenberg/snug/docs/tutorial.rst

 ---------------

 Returning a ``dict`` for our repo is not very nice though.
-In order to convert to neat python objects, we can specify a type in our query:
+In order to convert to neat python objects, we can specify the result-type of our query:

 .. literalinclude:: ../tutorial/loading_objects.py
    :linenos: